Annexin: Membrane scaffolding

 Annexins can function as scaffolding proteins to anchor other proteins to the cell membrane.
 Annexins assemble as trimers, where this trimer formation is facilitated by calcium influx and efficient membrane binding.
 This trimer assembly is often stabilized by other membrane-bound annexin cores in the vicinity.
 Eventually, enough annexin trimers will assemble and bind the cell membrane.
 This will induce the formation of membrane-bound annexin networks.
 These networks can induce the indentation and vesicle budding during an exocytosis event.

 While different types of annexins can function as membrane scaffolds, annexin A-V is the most abundant membrane-bound annexin scaffold.
 Annexin A-V can form 2-dimensional networks when bound to the phosphatidylserine unit of the membrane.
 Annexin A-V is effective in stabilizing changes in cell shape during endocytosis and exocytosis, as well as other cell membrane processes.
 Alternatively, annexins A-I and A-II bind phosphatidylserine and phosphatidylcholine units in the cell membrane, and are often found forming monolayered clusters that lack a definite shape.

-In addition, annexins A-I and A-II have been shown to bind PIP2 (phosphatidylinositol-4,5-bisphosphate) in the cell membrane and facilitate actin assembly near the membrane.
+In addition, annexins A-I and A-II have been shown to bind phosphatidylinositol 4,5-bisphosphate (PIP_{2}) in the cell membrane and facilitate actin assembly near the membrane.

 More recently, annexin scaffolding functions have been linked to medical applications.
 These medical implications have been uncovered with in vivo studies where the path of a fertilized egg is tracked to the uterus.
 After fertilization, the egg must enter a canal for which the opening is up to five times smaller than the diameter of the egg.
 Once the fertilized egg has passed through the opening, annexins are believed to promote membrane folding in an accordion-like fashion to return the stretched membrane back to its original form.
 Though this was discovered in the nematode annexin NEX-1, it is believed that a similar mechanism takes place in humans and other mammals.